-Naval Units can be in Four (4) states.
+Naval Units can be in Five (5) states.

 - 1. Unmarked.

 - a.
 In Port

 - b.
 Stayed at sea Last turn.

-- c.
-Moved from port to sea >50% movement.

-- 2. Activated
+- Activated (means TF has already moved this phase)

 - a.
 Moved from Port to Port

 - b.
 Moved from Stayed at Sea to Port

 - c.
-Moved Active Interception.
+Move from Port to Sea

 - d.
-Successfully Reactive Intercepted.
+Moved by Active Interception (must have been unmarked previously) and failed Engagement or declined engagement or was evaded.

 - e.
-Activated by a move in the Offensive Phase
+Successfully moved by Reactive Interception but failed Engagement or declined engagement or was evaded.

 - 3. Stand by

 - a.
-Move <50%

-- 4. Out of Supply.
+Move <50%.
+It can move in the Offensive Phase.
+Provided it does